Documentation

 Reporting

-Reporting for voice surveys works exactly the same as for any other respondent source.
-All standard reports, crosstabs, and data exports are available with no additional configuration.
+Reporting for voice surveys works the same as for any other respondent source.
+Standard reports, crosstabs, and data exports include voice responses.